marytts/marytts/MARY-TTS-5.0.md

 The component installer, bin/marytts-component-installer.sh, still uses a gui; see issue #43 for a workaround.

-* classpath-only installation of MARY TTS.
+### Classpath-only user of MARY TTS in your own projects

 It is now possible to use MARY TTS, with HMM-based voices at least, simply by placing the right files into the classpath.
-For example
+For example, to use US English voice `cmu-slt-hsmm` in your own code, add the following jar files to your classpath:

+    marytts-server-5.0-jar-with-dependencies.jar
+    marytts-lang-en-5.0.jar
+    voice-cmu-slt-hsmm-5.0.jar

+Instead of `marytts-server-5.0-jar-with-dependencies.jar` you can also include the individual dependencies, which can be automated using maven.
+The source code on github includes examples in the `user-examples` folder.